 The First Examination is considered a whole exam.
-Students who fail this exam on a first attempt and are in good academic standing are required to retake the five required courses as auditors and to retake the Exam at the end of the next academic year.
+Students who fail this exam on a first attempt and are in good academic standing (B average or better than a 3.0 average) are required to retake the five required courses as auditors and to retake the Exam at the end of the next academic year.
 Students may not advance to Level 2 status without successfully completing this (examination) requirement.

 Finding an Area of Research and a Mentor